Merci-chao/userChrome.js/README.md

 </details>

 **Version 3.4.1**
-- Bug fix: Dropping non‑tab items onto Tabs Bar causes issues.
+- Bug fix: Dropping non‑tab items onto Tab Bar causes issues.
 - Bug fix: `hideEmptyPlaceholderWhenScrolling` may not work on private windows.
 - With `checkUpdateAutoApply` set to `3`, it will now also receive updates for minor changes and fixes that do not trigger notifications.